ml-research/rational_activations/README.md

 ## 3. Installation

-PAU is implemented as a pytorch extension using CUDA 10.2.
+Rational is implemented as a pytorch extension using CUDA 10.2.
 So all that is needed is to install the extension.

     pip3 install --upgrade pip
-    pip3 install pau
+    pip3 install rational

 If installation does not work, please run: